-27. The Magistrates Court in Exuma remains closed until further notice.
-Exuma will be serviced by a Circuit Magistrate until further notice.
+- 23. In addition to trials, all other court hearings in the Magistrates Court have resumed. - 24.
+The Magistrates Court in Exuma remains closed until further notice.
+Exuma will be serviced by a Circuit Magistrate until further notice. - 25.
+The suspension of travel by Magistrates on Circuit has been lifted and court hearings in the Circuits have resumed.